Scenic walks & cycle routes from stations

 Days out by rail in Scotland

 Bass Rock.
-Photo: Lee Howard
+Photo by Lee Howard.

 Take the train from Stirling to Perth and choose from five scenic walks, each one starting and finishing at railway stations along the line.
 Featuring tranquil riverside paths, ancient woodland walks, rolling countryside treks or hiking routes with outstanding panoramic views you’re sure to find a route for all abilities.
 Take a look here…